jakemac53/json_investigations/intro.md

 **usability**, **functionality**, and **performance**.
 These are evaluated on a 5 point scale.

+The experiments are not listed in any particular order.

 ### jsonAutoDecode<T>(String json, {Map<Type, Config> config})

 Scores: Usability 4, Functionality 4, Performance 5